annaesvensson/yellow-wiki/README.md

 `WikiStartLocation` = location of wiki start page, `auto` for automatic detection
 `WikiNewLocation` = location for new wiki pages, [supported placeholders](#settings-placeholders)
-`WikiEntriesMax` = number of entries to show per shortcut, 0 for unlimited
+`WikiShortcutEntries` = number of entries to show per shortcut, 0 for unlimited
 `WikiPaginationLimit` = number of entries to show per page, 0 for unlimited

 <a id="settings-placeholders"></a>The following placeholders for new wiki pages are supported: